 So, a quick disclaimer, obviously, Iron Tribe is the brand I work for, but I will be as straightforward with what we do as I have with these other fitness companies — not pulling any punches and give you my honest evaluation.
 Trust me, we’re not perfect, nor do we claim to be for everyone.

-Iron Tribe class sizes are limited to 20 people who are scheduled ahead of time through our fitness smartphone app with 2 full-time coaches in every class.
+Iron Tribe class sizes are limited to 20 people who are scheduled ahead of time through our fitness smartphone app.
 So, for a full class, the ratio is 1 coach to 10 clients.
+We also offer semi-private coaching, and those classes are limited to just 4 people.
 Our coaches are also graded upon meeting with members a minimum of every 90 days to evaluate your goals and how they can help guide you, adding that personal touch.
-One place we truly standout, is by providing nutrition education through our Fuel Manual when you first start our month-long on-ramp — the Iron Tribe 101 — to resources and weight-loss challenges throughout your membership.
+One place we truly standout, is by providing nutrition education through personalized meal templates when you first start.

 The goal is to be progressive and sustainable, and keep you safe so you get better over time and stay healthy.